ineffablesam/nosy/README.md

 > "RIP this thread. started as a 'quick question', became 23 messages of circular debate, ended when Mark said he'd 'think about it'. he has not thought about it."

-**A home tab that's a dashboard.** Open the app and you land on a live dashboard: what you're watching, your open receipts and how late they are, recently dead threads, and Nosy's latest takes.
-One button, **🍵 Spill the tea**, and Nosy reads its whole memory and gives you the gossip now.

 **Real-Time Search.** When you DM Nosy a question, it runs Slack's Real-Time Search API (`assistant.search.context`) to search the live workspace, permission-aware, and answers from real messages.
 Ask "has Marcus pushed to main before?" and Nosy looks it up instead of guessing.
 This is load-bearing: remove it and Nosy can only answer from what it happened to cache.

 **Memory that compounds.** Every thread Nosy reads becomes a stored observation.
 Over time it learns who says what, what repeats, and what never resolves.